PhD Handbook

 Academic misconduct by a student shall include, but not be limited to, disruption of classes; threatening an instructor or fellow student in an academic setting; giving or receiving of unauthorized aid on examinations or in the preparation of notebooks, themes, reports or other assignments; knowingly misrepresenting the source of any academic work; unauthorized changing of grades; unauthorized use of University approvals or forging of signatures; falsification of research results; plagiarizing of another’s work; violation of regulations or ethical codes for the treatment of human and animal subjects; or otherwise acting dishonestly in research.

 One form of academic misconduct is plagiarism or taking credit for work produced by someone else.
 This is a serious ethical violation.
-You should review the section on Academic Misconduct in the KU Student Code of Conduct to familiarize yourself with what constitutes plagiarism.
+You should review the section on Academic Misconduct in the USRR to familiarize yourself with what constitutes plagiarism.
 You must also review this section to help you to understand the efforts you can make to avoid engaging in plagiarism.
 Remember that faithfully using the citation and reference guidelines outlined in the APA style guide will serve as an excellent way to avoid plagiarism.
 Additionally, KU subscribes to a digital plagiarism detection program called “Safe Assign” which may be used to check papers submitted in your courses.
 You may be asked to submit your papers in a digital format so that your paper can be checked against web pages and databases of existing papers.

 If a student commits plagiarism, with or without intention, the instructor for a course can, after consultation with the academic program director, assign a failing grade for the academic activity in question.
 If the plagiarism is severe or repeated, the instructor can, after consultation with the academic program director, assign a failing grade for the course in which the behavior occurred.
-The program director also may confer with the PhD Program Committee, which could result in a recommendation to the Dean of the School of Social Welfare for formal admonition, censure, suspension, or expulsion of the student.
+The PhD Program Director also may confer with the PhD Program Committee, which could result in a recommendation to the Dean of the School of Social Welfare for formal admonition, censure, suspension, or expulsion of the student.

 Research Misconduct